grahamjevon/ReG/README.md

 To download the software, click on "Clone", and select "Download Zip".

-To find out more about the software, go to the "Wiki" tab.
+To find out more about the software and how it works, go to the "Wiki" tab.